alexandervbarkov/CleanArchitecture/README.md

 Contains:
 * Configurations for project.
 * The `main` method, since this is a Spring Boot app it is the `@SpringBootApplication` annotation.

+## Testing
+There are unit and acceptance tests.
+The acceptance tests are located in the `configuration` module and test the entire flow, from the API to the database level.

+## Patterns
+For adding new behaviors to use cases without violating the Open Close Principle, a combination of the Chain of Responsibility, Facade, and Strategy patterns are used.